anyscale/madewithml.github.io/docs/index.md

 </div>

 <p>
     Over the past 7 years, I've worked on ML and product at a large company (<a href="https://www.apple.com/" target="_blank">Apple</a>), a startup in the oncology space (<a href="https://www.ciitizen.com/" target="_blank">Ciitizen</a>) and even ran my own startup in the rideshare space (HotSpot).
-Throughout my journey, I've worked with brilliant developers and product managers and learned how to responsibly build, lauch and iterate on ML systems across various industries.
+Throughout my journey, I've worked with brilliant developers and product managers and learned how to responsibly develop, deploy and iterate on ML systems across various industries.
 </p>
 <p>
     Now, I want to share that knowledge with the rest of the world so we can accelerate progress in this space.
 ML is <b>not a separate industry</b>, instead, it's going to be a <b>way of thinking</b> for anything that involves data (ie. everything), so let's make sure we have a solid foundation before we start changing the world.
 Made With ML is our medium to catalyze this goal and though we're off to great start, we still have a long way to go.